 VIII.
 Probation and Dismissal Due to Poor Scholarship

-Any student who earns a semester G.P.A. below 2.00 will be placed on academic probation.
+Any student who earns a semester G.P.A. below 2.0 will be placed on academic probation.
 A student who does not have a 2.0 G.P.A. at the 60 credit hour benchmark may be dismissed.
-Furthermore, the records of those students who withdraw from more than four credit hours during a semester will be reviewed by the Dean.
+Furthermore, the records of those students who complete fewer than 12 credit hours during a semester will be reviewed by the dean or the dean's representative.
 When the academic progress of such a student is judged unsatisfactory, that student will be placed on academic probation.

 If at the end of the next regular semester the student is not placed on probation, the student returns to regular academic standing.
 A student who is placed on probation for two semesters in any twelve-month period may be dismissed from the University.